SamanthaCorner/100daysPython-DAY-4/README.md

 * The starting code provides a variable called map which contains a nested list.
 It is not related to the map function in Python.

 * Lists start at index 0!

+# Rock Paper Scissors

+* classic game with some basic artwork to demonstrate the input / output, using the random module

+* the if / elif blocks incorporate the AND as well as OR logic flow to determine win / lose / draw